Street Hawk: The motorcycle

 The motorcycle in the pilot episode was based on a 1983 Honda XL500 trail bike.
 Motorcyclist Magazine staffers Jeff Karr and Dexter Ford built the motorcycles for the pilot in their Hancock Park, Los Angeles garage, combining parts from an electric start Honda 500 Ascot with the chassis of a dual-sport XL500 on-/off-road bike.
 The motorcycles used in the series were based on 1984 Honda XR500s, using the electric-start engine of the street-based Ascot, creating the first-known electric-start Honda dual-sport motorcycles.
 The stunt coordinator insisted on using the turbocharged Honda CX500 street bike for performance-related sequences, but the motorcycles actually used for the stunt shots were based on Honda CR250 racing dirt bikes.
 The bodywork of the pilot motorcycle was designed by Andrew Probert and the series motorcycles were redesigned by Ron Cobb.

 During filming, the fiberglass bike parts constantly flew off the bike during the course of stunt work.
-The film stunt second unit crew always had six bikes standing by to replace the main bike's jump or maneuver.
+The film stunt second unit crew always had six bikes standing by to stand in for the main bike during jump or maneuver scenes.
 When the first unit was on stage at Universal Studios, the second stunt crew were on location filming with a stunt biker performing with the bike.
-The stunt bikes were always in the effects shop of Universal Studios, being repaired or replaced with parts.
-A motorcycle shop, not far from the studio, three miles on Lankershim Boulevard, always supplied new frames and wheels for the stunt bikes.
+The stunt bikes were regularly in the effects shop of Universal Studios, being repaired or replaced with parts.
+A motorcycle shop, not far from the studio, three miles on Lankershim Boulevard, supplied new frames and wheels for the stunt bikes.
 Winfield Special Projects in Canoga Park made all body panels and special effects.
 Eric Thaler from Austria was in charge of the project at Winfield.

-List of episodes
+Episodes

 Home media

 There have been at least two official releases of the Street Hawk pilot movie on VHS.
 One was from MCA Canada and contained the full 90-minute pilot (actually 76 minutes or so without commercials), and the other was the U.S. MCA release that ran about 60 minutes.
 There are short bits of footage that are unique to each release; for example, even though the U.S. version is shorter, it does include a line or two of dialogue not present in the Canadian version.
 Other differences include a "blue lightning"-style primary weapon in the Canadian version (whereas the red "laser beam" from the rest of the series appears on the U.S. release) and actual stunt jumps on the U.S. tape instead of "matted-in" fake jumps in the Canadian version.

 On July 13, 2010, Shout!
 Factory released Street Hawk: The Complete Series, a 4 DVD box set featuring all 13 episodes of the series.
-Special features include an all new 41 minute documentary titled "The Making Of A Legend" and an unaired pilot featuring different Street Hawk firepower.
+Special features include an all new 41 minute documentary titled "The Making of a Legend" and an unaired pilot featuring different Street Hawk firepower.